AmyCui2333/3110-FinalProject/INSTALL.md

 ~ Game has started ~

+~ Bomb Enemy and all green Bushes to Win ~

 ```
 6. Our game will immediately start!
 Read the instruction page, Choose from three maps, Pick your favorite character (🦙lama? 🐫camel?), and Begin Your Adventure~